Why Leggings Brands Fail at the Factory Stage

 Quick Answer

-Most leggings brands don’t fail in marketing.
+Most leggings brands don’t fail in marketing—they fail at the factory stage.

-From my experience, the most common causes are:
+From my experience, the biggest issues are:

 • Fabric becomes see-through under stretch